-You should have your oven preheated to 350F.
-When the healthy cinnamon raisin bread recipe has risen, place it in the oven and bake for 40 – 45 minutes.
+When the cinnamon bread has risen, place it in the oven and bake for 40 to 45 minutes.
 The crust should be golden brown.

-When it’s done, remove it from the oven and be sure to allow it 10 – 15 minutes to cool because the cinnamon sugar filling will be hot.
+When it’s done, remove it from the oven and allow it sit for 10 to 15 minutes to cool because the cinnamon sugar filling will be hot.

-- You can even use your microwave to rise bread dough!
-Place a pyrex glass measuring cup full of 1 – 2 cups of water.
-Heat on high for 2 minutes.
-This will create a warm, moist environment for your dough to rise.
-Simply place the covered bowl in the microwave, close the door, and let it sit for the allotted time.
+- Microwave Method — Place a pyrex glass measuring cup full of 1 to 2 cups of water.
+Heat it on high for 2 minutes.
+This will create a warm, moist environment.
+Add the covered bowl of dough to the microwave, close the door, and let it sit for the allotted time.

 - I love these tips from Red Star on tips on the best places to help bread dough rise.

-- I kneed the dough in the bowl to save cleanup and it works just fine
+- I knead the dough in the bowl to save cleanup and it works just fine.

-This vegan sweet bread recipe slices up nicely and you’ll be enjoying it (and maybe even sharing it with others) all weekend long!
+This vegan cinnamon bread recipe slices up nicely and you’ll be enjoying it (and maybe even sharing it with others) all weekend long!

-Want more vegan breakfast bread recipes?
+Want more vegan cinnamon recipes?
 Be sure and check these out: